mlox/mlox/mlox/mlox_readme.txt

-Note: the following 4 rules [ReqAll], [ReqAny], [AllReq], [AnyReq] all describe situations where some dependent plugins are missing some required plugins.
+Note: the following 4 rules [ReqAll], [ReqAny], [AllReq], [AnyReq] all describe situations where some dependent plugin(s) are missing some required plugin(s).
 The format of the names is supposed to give a hint on the structure of the arguments.
-When the logical qualifier "All" or "Any" follows "Req", that means that there is one dependent plugin and a list of all or any plugins that follow.
-When the logical qualifier precedes "Req" that means that some all or any list of dependant plugins precede a single required plugin.
+The plugins are always listed with dependent(s) followed by requirement(s).
+The logical qualifiers "All" and "Any" indicate a list of things.
+So when these qualifiers appear at the start of the name, that means we have a list of dependents, followed by one requirement.
+And when the qualifier appears at the end of a name it means there is a single dependent followed by a list of requirements.
 Hopefully, this will become clear from the explanation of the rules below.

 * The [ReqAll] rule specifies that when the dependant plugin is present, that ALL of the following plugins are also required.